austrian-olympiad-informatics/aoi-bot/README.md

 ## Install

 1. Create the config.yml file in the directory where your jar will be.
-2. Add the following content (Secret is the password for the aoi-portal request)
+2. Add the following content: (Secret is the password for the aoi-portal request)

 ```
 BotToken: ""